jtirtanata/jtirtanata.github.io/_posts/2017-2-27-Visualizing-Clusters.md

             print(cur_type.groupby(cat).size())
 ```
 Usage: This function works on a pandas dataframe, where `columns` is the name of the numerical features that you want the median/mode on, and `categories` is the column names of the category that you wan't to see the count in for each cluster. `label_col` is the label that gives the number of different clusters.
-This was a good start, I can see differences in the means of features between clusters when I had 5 clusters, but it got difficult when I had 10 or more clusters.
+This was a good start, I can see differences in the means of features between clusters, but it is very difficult to gain understanding from this output when printing the medians of 10 or more clusters.

 #### Sample output